scipbe/ScipBe-Common-Office/README.md

   - The ExcelProvider supports XLSX (Excel 2007-2019, v12-v16), XLS (Excel 97-2003, v8-v11) and CSV (comma, semicolumn or tab delimited ASCII file) files but it requires the installation of the Microsoft Access Database Engine 2016 Redistributable: https://www.microsoft.com/en-us/download/details.aspx?id=54920

 - OutlookProvider
   - The OutlookProvider exposes collections of classes of the Microsoft.Office.Interop.Outlook assembly so you have full access to all properties and it also supports adding, updating and deleting data in Outlook.
+  - This component and the COM Interop approach will only work with classic Outlook (2007-2019) on your PC.
+If you want to use the new Outlook Windows app or the online Outlook of Office365, then you have to use the Microsoft Graph API to access the data.

 History
 =================================================================